-An error log file will be written in the ErrorLogs directory in your database directory when internal errors are reported by the software.
-This file (or files) can also be sent to the I3S team along with any bug report.
+An error log file will be written in the \ErrorLogs directory in your database directory when internal errors are reported by the software.
+Please send this file (or files) to the IS team along with any bug report.

-2 Installation of I3S Pattern
+2 Installation of IS Pattern+